What can we help you find?Kei te kimihia te aha?

 Will I be followed up?

 - No, not routinely.
-In some cases these injuries require further specialist management, which we will inform you about in ED
+In some cases these injuries require further specialist management, which we will inform you about in the Emergency Department (ED)

 What if I have concerns/questions?

-- If your injury is not settling after 6 weeks or you have other concerns, you should see your GP or physio in the first instance - take your ACC form/number with you
+- If your injury is not settling after 6 weeks or you have other concerns, you should see your GP or physio first - take your ACC form/number with you